Small investors now control 33% of US home sales—the highest in 5 years. With inventory up and rates down, 2025 is your buying window.

-For the first time in over a decade, small-scale investors are reshaping the U.S. housing market.
+For the first time in over a decade, small-portfolio investors are the ones shaping the U.S. housing market.

-Investor purchases now account for nearly 30% of single-family home sales, with small investors (owning fewer than 10 homes) responsible for about 25% of all purchases.
+Investor purchases now account for 33% of home sales, with small investors (owning fewer than 10 homes) responsible for about 90% of those purchases.
 This marks the highest investor-led share in 14 years, creating a unique window for small and mid-size landlords to expand their portfolios.

 Here’s what’s driving this trend and how landlords can strategically capitalize on it.